-Our long-term success will be dependent upon our ability to design, build and achieve market acceptance of our vehicles, including Model S and new vehicle models such as Model X and Model 3.
+Our long-term success will be dependent upon our ability to achieve market acceptance of our vehicles, including Model S and Model X, and new vehicle models such as Model 3.

-There is no guarantee that Model S or our future vehicles will continue to be successfully accepted by the general public, especially in the long-term.
-Although we have successfully grown demand for Model S to date and believe that we will be able to continue to do so, there is also no guarantee that future demand for Model S will meet our expectations.
+There is no guarantee that Model S, Model X or our future vehicles such as Model 3 will continue to be successfully accepted by the general public, especially in the long-term.
+Although we have successfully grown demand for Model S to date and have seen strong initial demand for Model X and Model 3, and we believe that we will be able to continue to grow demand for these vehicles, there is no guarantee that future demand for Model S, Model X or Model 3 will meet our expectations.